New Super Luigi U: Concept

 According to Tezuka, the developers originally considered ideas for DLC that were much smaller than the final product, and settled on making more playable courses for the Boost Rush game mode, similar to the DLC found in New Super Mario Bros.
-2. Ideas for gimmicks found within the new levels were conceptualized fairly quickly; the similarity between the new DLC compared to New Super Mario Bros.
+2. Ideas for gimmicks found within the new levels were conceptualized fairly quickly; the similarity between the new DLC and New Super Mario Bros.
 2 "began to bother" Tezuka.
 When he requested game director Masataka Takemoto to start over from scratch with a new concept, he accepted the offer because he believed that fans would query why the DLC was not included in the base game.
 Takemoto's new goal was to create a DLC larger than New Super Mario Bros.
 2, and waited for its DLC to release to test how it would be received by its audience.
 When the DLC for New Super Mario Bros.
 2 was released, to their expectations, fans were disappointed that the content was too basic to be held behind a paid barrier.

 When development for New Super Mario Bros.
 U DLC recommenced, they experimented with the concept of levels that "had extremely short courses but increased difficulty."
 They did this because they considered that players who completed the game would be looking for a more difficult challenge, but making each level the same length as the base game would make the experience "exhausting".
 Takemoto viewed the length change from a different angle; he noticed how each subsequent release in the Super Mario series had levels that were longer than the last.
 He aimed to make a game that was similar in playtime to Super Mario Bros.
 3 for easier accessibility.
 To get players to post about New Super Luigi U on the social platform Miiverse, they emphasized adding at least one "landmark" in each level, such as Luigi pixel art, stickers, and Luigi-shaped objects in the background, to encourage the player to post their findings.
 From there, other players could spend time trying to look for them.
 Tezuka was originally opposed to a physical release because the game was designed to appeal to players who had already completed New Super Mario Bros.
 U. He changed his mind after considering an audience that had never played the game and could use the DLC as a starting point.